On the Residual Effective Potential within Global One-Dimensional Quantum Gravity: Introduction

 \section{Introduction}

-As it was shown in the last topical papers \cite{g0,g1,g2,g3,g4,g5,g6} of the \href{mailto:laglinka@gmail.com}{author}, taking into account the Global One--Dimensionality supposition within Quantum General Relativity given by the Wheeler--DeWitt quantum geometrodynamics, according to the Dirac--Faddeev Hamiltonian approach, allows to consider this model of Quantum Gravity as a bosonic classical f\/ield theory.
-For this f\/ield theory quantization in the Fock space of creators and annihilators with stable Bogoliubov--Heisenberg vacuum state can be done standardly, and an adequate thermodynamics of macrostates -- quantum states of 3-dimensional embedded induced space -- can be constructed directly.
-This approach results in the model of Quantum Gravity with unique quantum--statistical content.

-However, the part of this full f\/ield-theoretic model of Quantum Gravity, strictly related to canonical primary quantization of the Hamiltonian constraint, can be reconsidered separately, as independent model of Quantum Gravity.
-In and of itself this small piece of the quantum-statistical f\/ield theory constitutes a (globally) one-dimensional quantum mechanics describing Quantum Gravity also related to any $3+1$ metric of General Relativity.
-The Quantum Mechanics looks like formally as radial-type Schr\"odinger wave equation, where the global dimension is generalized distance of common situation -- determinant (volume form) of metric of 3-dimensional embedding.
+It was recently proposed by the author, Cf. the Refs. \cite{glinka1, glinka2}, to take into account the global one--dimensionality conjecture within quantum general relativity, where the global dimension is determinant of metric of a three-dimensional space embedded into four-dimensional spacetime.
+Actually, this conjecture leads to the non-trivial model of quantum gravity which dif\/fers from the standardly considered approaches \cite{qg}.

+The quantum-mechanical part of the global one-dimensional quantum gravity can be considered separately as a nice mathematical theory having possibly interesting physical ramifications.
+In and of itself this fragment of the model is globally one-dimensional quantum mechanics describing $3+1$-decomposed solutions of the Einstein f\/ield equations of general relativity.
+In this theory quantum gravity is given by the one-dimensional Schr\"odinger equation, where the single dimension is the global dimension.
+The global quantum mechanics can be interpreted in terms of radial-type Schr\"odinger wave equation and, for this reason, it straightforwardly leads to the strict physical relation with atomic and nuclear physics.

-In this paper some elements of the one-dimensional quantum-mechanical construction are discussed.
-Maximally symmetric 3-dimensional Einstein manifolds, those are embeddings reconstructing the Newton--Coulomb type potential within the model of Quantum Gravity, are mainly considered.
+In this paper few selected elements of the globally one-dimensional quantum mechanics are discussed in some detail.
+The generalized functional expansion of the ef\/fective potential and the residual approximation of the expansion, which corresponds to the embeddings being the maximally symmetric three-dimensional Einstein manifolds, whose the physical meaning is reconstruction the Newton--Coulomb type potential within the model of quantum gravity, are considered.
+Few possible mathematical scenarios with respect to the form of the ef\/fective potential are suggested as possibly interesting from the theoretical physics point of view.

-The content of this paper is as follows.
-First, we discuss in condensed way the standard way from the Einstein--Hilbert General Relativity with cosmological constant and the Hawking--Hartle nondynamical boundary term, by $3+1$ Dirac--ADM decomposition of metric, the DeWitt constraints algebra, and the Hamiltonian Dirac--Faddeev quantization of primary and secondary constraints resulting in the Wheeler--DeWitt evolution equation.
-For the obtained quantum geometrodynamical model of Quantum Gravity we apply the Global One--Dimensionality supposition and by global transformation of variables we reduce the Wheeler--DeWitt theory to one-dimensional quantum mechanics with an ef\/fective potential.